kennyhyun/nodejs-s3-thumbnail-generator/README.md

 - open `https://localhost/thumbnails/128x128/3wm604wp7qg21.jpg` to see the generated thumbnail
   - try other size like `https://localhost/thumbnails/x128/3wm604wp7qg21.jpg` as well

-Minio s3 endpoint is `https://localhost/`.
+Minio s3 endpoint is `https://localhost/` or `http://localhost:9000`.

 Use key id and credential from the .env file